 予約をお願いしたいんですが。

-I would like to make a reservation
+I would like to make an appointment

 The “-n desu ga” combination is used to soften a request since it sounds harsh, or rough, without it.